anitatikonda/UnitedAirlines/README.md

 **Location:** 233 S Wacker Dr, Chicago, IL 60606

 This repository contains work from my Industrial Engineering Internship under United Airlines.
-There are 2 projects that I completed during the duration of the internship: Project 1 is an airline boarding rate optimization project \[4 months\], and Project 2 is a technical-operations parts delivery system optimization project \[1 month\].
+There are 2 projects I contributed to during the internship: Project 1 is an airline boarding rate optimization project \[4 months\], and Project 2 is a technical-operations parts delivery system optimization project \[1 month\].
 For more information, see below.

 [Click to view Project 1](https://github.com/anitatikonda/pages/ltang82/CS4641_Team47/Proposal)